entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 </script>
 ```

-## Step 3: Configure the target MFE to use the config MFE
+## Step 3: Configure the Target MFE to Use the Config MFE

 1. Edit the `entando.json` and add these properties to the target MFE in order to connect the config MFE to the target MFE and specify the available params.
 ``` javascript